stackforge/pecan/docs/0.0.1/source/configuration.rst

 Configuration
 =============
-Pecan is very easy to configured.
+Pecan is very easy to configure.
 As long as you follow certain conventions;
 using, setting and dealing with configuration should be very intuitive.

 Python files is what the framework uses to get the values from configuration